 Cattaraugus County EMS Coordinator - Robert Kuhn

-Cattaraugus County Office of Emergency Services (CCOES) - EMS Division has oversight and coordination responsibilites for all of these EMS organizations within the county.
+Cattaraugus County Office of Emergency Services (CCOES) has oversight and coordination responsibilites for all EMS organizations within the county.
 There are 27 State-certified ambulance services and 6 State-certified first response services in Cattaraugus County.
 Just three of those 33 EMS services are paid agencies with full-time staffed stations.
 The remaining 30 are staffed with volunteer EMS providers, those volunteers respond to the majority of calls in the county.

-CCOES - EMS Division also ensures the availability of adequately trained emergency responders and, as the basic life suppoert New York State Course Sponor in the County, provides original and ongoing training for certified first responders (CFRs) and emergency medical technicians (EMTs).
+CCOES also ensures the availability of adequately trained emergency responders and, as the basic life support New York State Course Sponor in the County, provides original and ongoing training for certified first responders (CFRs) and emergency medical technicians (EMTs).
 This training allows for State-certified ambulance services to meet staffing regulations set forth in New York State Public Health Law.

 As mentioned above, 30 of the 33 EMS services in Cattaraugus County are staffed with volunteer personnel.
 These volunteering professionals have other full-time employment and typically respond from home to calls for assistance 24 hours each day, 365 days each year.
 Nearly all of these volunteer EMS services are only funded through association with a volunteer fire department and do not charge for their services.
 Some services have found themselves unable to meet the demands of State regulations without billing for service and have separated themselves from the volunteer fire service to create an independent organization, still staffed with volunteers.